Biddu: Indian pop scene (1990s)

 Having spent nearly a decade with the Nazia-Zoheb pair, Biddu next turned his attention to Hindi vocalist Shweta Shetty, both writing and producing the Johnny Joker album in 1993.
 Then in 1995, came another album, composed and produced by Biddu.
 Made in India – a dance album for the Hindi pop/film playback singer Alisha Chinai.
 The album became the best selling Hindi dance album and featured a handful of Western styled videos – a selling point for India's newly launched MTV channel.
 It topped the Indian chart, where it remained for over a year, and sold over five million copies in India.

 In 1996, Biddu made a brother-sister duo popular again with Shaan (Shantanu Mukherjee) and Sagarika Mukherjee (Saag), producing the Naujawan album.
-Biddu spent the rest of the 1990s working with a variety of musicians, including the Indian girl-group The Models, South Indian Singer K.S.
+Biddu spent the rest of the 1990s working with a variety of musicians, including the Indian girl-group Models, South Indian Singer K.S.
 Chithra, and Sonu Nigam, as well as continuing his collaboration with Alisha Chinai on her Dil Ki Rani album.
-Into the new millennium, he produced two hit albums with Sansara, Yeh Dil Sun Raha Hai and Habibi.
+Into the new millennium, he produced two hit songs with Sansara, Yeh Dil Sun Raha Hai and Habibi.

 His own 1999 album, Eastern Journey, was an experiment which blended Indian pop with Western flair and strong, jazz elements.

 Biddu also worked with Junaid Jamshed.
 Both of them worked in London and produced an album under the composition and lyrics of Shoib Mansoor Sahab.

+In 2000 he launched the first ever British Asian Girl band ‘Sansara’.
+Their songs “Yeh Dil Sun raha hai” written by Sophie Choudry and “Habibi” went on to become big hits.
+The band split up but he continued to work with pop diva Sophie Choudry and produced her debut solo album “Le Le Mera Dil” in 2002.
+Til date, she credits him with her success saying he discovered her and encouraged her to move to India to pursue her career.